THE SADNESS OF ELON MUSK

 “It’s already too late,” he says.
 “We’re already a cyborg to some degree, right, ‘cos you’ve got your phone, your electronic devices… today if you don’t bring your phone along it’s like you have missing-limb syndrome…

 “The thing is, even in a benign scenario, we’re kind of left behind.
 We’re not along for the ride.
 We’re just too dumb.
 So how do you go along for the ride?
 Your computer can do things like a million times faster.
-Basically at some point the AI is, like, talking to a tree…
+Basically at some point the AI is like, talking to a tree…”

-He means not very entertaining for the AI, by the way, though it occurs to me that the tree might feel the same tedium.
+He means not very entertaining for the AI, by the way, though it occurs to me that the tree might feel the same way.
 Tiny human with its head full of neural lace, blurring around like a hyper-active insect…

 In any case, we’re all already participating in the creation of digital intelligence.